 Bring some colour into your office, create a green calming corner or place plants by the entrance to enhance the space.
 They’re also great if you have flexible workers or lots of hot-desking, as adding a plant gang is a great way to make an office feel more welcoming and personal for people who may be coming and going a lot.

-You could add groups of mini succulents on meeting room tables, or larger pots in between spaces to help create clear zones.
+You could add groups of mini succulents on meeting room tables, or larger pots in-between spaces to help create clear zones.
 Plants in windows could also add vibrancy.
 Just make sure to pick those that love sunshine and won’t dry out too quickly!
 Succulents are the best for this, we include some further down in our office plants guide.

 Below is a selection of plants that will absolutely make a statement: